 Bearer: Luchoro and Darryn Carlo, Roberto.

-Coat of arms devised by me, illuminated with lights and shadows, contoured in Sable, with a semi-circular outer contour and with a leather finishing.
+Coat of arms designed by me, illuminated with lights and shadows, contoured in Sable, with a semi-circular outer contour and with a leather finish.

 Style keywords: Outlined in sable, Illuminated, Semi-circular and Leather.